KeyteqLabs/ezexceed-guide/src/03-site-configuration.md

 ## <a id="site-configuration-text-editor" href="#site-configuration-text-editor"></a> Text editor

-### Typeface

-Change the default typeface inside the text editor to the same typeface used in the site's design.
-To do this, override `content.css` inside the TinyMCE iframe.
-This creates a better connection between the site being edited and the edit area.

 ### eZ Exceed improved link

 eZ Exceed provides a better way to link to *Locations* – not only *Contents*.
 This is an editor plugin, and needs to be activated in the override settings, in `override/ezoe.ini.append.php`: